-- The number of characters on each line must be lower than or equal to 37 useful characters6, spaces included (40 with the control codes - ETS 300 706); - Use double-height, single-width characters - Justification codes to burn in subtitles in the correct position are mandatory.
-Never use spaces to position text - For the use of foreign accented characters and/or special characters, STL files must be in Level-2 teletext display (DSC 2); - Do not place subtitles in the first 10 useful frames of a programme (audio or video).
-If a programme has more than one consecutive essence file, display each file's first subtitle 10 frames into each file or later - Allow at least 5 frames between two subtitles - Remove the last subtitle, at the latest, 1 second before programme TC Out - TC IN and TC OUT of each subtitle must be coherent (No TC Out < to TC IN, No TC In < TC Out of the previous subtitle); - Never place a subtitle over the programme Copyright - Only include text for broadcast in the subtitle file.
-Do not fill out any additional fields or create any zero-duration subtitles
+The number of characters on each line must be lower than or equal to 37 useful characters2, spaces included (40 with the control codes - ETS 300 706);

+- Use double-height, single-width characters; - Justification codes to burn in subtitles in the correct position are mandatory.
+Never use spaces to position text; - For the use of foreign accented characters and/or special characters, STL files must be in Level-2 teletext display (DSC 2); - Do not place subtitles in the first 10 useful frames of a programme (audio or video).
+If a programme has more than one consecutive essence file, display each file's first subtitle 10 frames into each file or later; - Allow at least 5 frames between two subtitles; - Remove the last subtitle, at the latest, 1 second before programme TC Out; - TC IN and TC OUT of each subtitle must be coherent (No TC Out < to TC IN, No TC In < TC Out of the previous subtitle); - Never place a subtitle over the programme Copyright; - The subtitle file must only contain text for broadcast.
+Do not fill out any additional fields or create any zero-duration subtitles.

-6 37 useful characters are possible when they are in white colour (with another colour code, for example yellow, 36 useful characters are useable).
+2 37 useful characters are possible when they are without a colour code (white colour by default); with another colour code, such as yellow, 36 useful characters are useable.

-3.6.3.1 Blank subtitle
+3.5.3.1 Blank subtitle